Of note, 2 things stuck out from this week.

 - the idea of Prospective Memory/Memory for the Future (Phase 1: task of remembering to do some activity at a future time; Phase 2: planning abilities of imagining future scenarios)

-Also noting here random knowledge because if I post/write it, I’ll remember it.
-I learned from another person’s post on +/- design that the next generation past Millennials are called the iGeneration.
+Other things I learned this week: I learned from another person’s post on +/- design that the next generation past Millennials are called the iGeneration.
 Also, an example in chapter 3 (Memory is Knowledge in the Head) of Design of Everyday Things, Simsim means “sesame” in Persian.
 So the secret phrase in Ali Baba and the 40 Thieves” was “Open Simsim”.
 I thought that was cool.